-This is related to growth mindset — the idea that our abilities are not set in stone and that we can learn from mistakes — but it is more than a growth mindset.
-It is a certain quality of mental strength otherwise known as cognitive hardiness.
+Intrinsic motivation is related to the concept of growth mindset — the idea that our abilities are not set in stone and that we can learn from mistakes — but intrinsic motivation is even more than that.
+Intrinsic motivation is also related to a certain quality of mental strength known as cognitive hardiness.

 Cognitive hardiness is something we all want to foster in our kids.
 We want our kids to:

 - Want to do well because it feels good to do well.
 Not because it is a certain color, a competition, or a reward.

 - have a sense of pride of accomplishment, whether it’s for their academics or behavior.

 - be able to get back up when they are knocked down, to try again, and to persevere.

 - believe in themselves and to be confident in their abilities.

 5 Tips For Raising Kids With Intrinsic Motivation and Cognitive Hardiness

 1. Make Room For Mistakes

 It is important for children to not see failure as an endpoint, but rather as a beginning.
 A place from which to grow.

 Viewing challenge ( e.g., failure, frustration, disappointment, hard times, obstacles) as an opportunity to learn, grow and become a stronger person is a key part of having cognitive hardiness.
 Not only to survive stress or challenge but to thrive.

 One study found that when children were angry (as opposed to happy or sad), they were more likely to use innovative and out-of-the-box problem-solving strategies when faced with a challenging problem.

-Negative emotions, especially frustration and anger, may serve to fuel motivation to accomplish, to persevere.
+Negative emotions, especially frustration and anger, may serve to fuel the motivation needed to persevere.

 When your child is frustrated and wants to give up, encourage them to try again.
 To reset, have a do-over, rewind, to give it another go.

-This is true when your child is upset as well — not just working on a tower of Legos.
-But when they make a mistake behaviorally — they act out or act impulsively to another child.
+This is true when your child makes a mistake in relationships too.
+For example, if your child acts impulsively and grabs a toy from another child.
 After repairing the situation, have a do-over, “let’s try taking turns with that toy again.”